sanger-tol/treeval/docs/output.md

 # Introduction

-This document describes the output produced by the pipeline.
+This document describes the output produced by the TreeVal pipeline.

 The directories listed below will be created in the results directory after the pipeline has finished.
 All paths are relative to the top-level results directory.